Oog: Las Anod conflict

 Following the outbreak of the Las Anod conflict in 2023, Oog also took on a forward military role for the Somaliland side.
-On September 2023, additional units were deployed to the Oog base and senior commanders addressed troops there.
+In September 2023, additional units were deployed to the Oog base and senior commanders addressed troops there.
 The next day, newly graduated units from the Sheikh training center were posted to Oog in a ceremony attended by cabinet ministers and the then-chief of the Somaliland Armed Forces Nuh Ismail Tani.
-During late 2023, fighting also flared in nearby localities such as Buqdarkayn, reported as being close to Oog, underscoring the area’s frontline status.
+During late 2023, fighting also flared in nearby localities such as Buqdarkayn, reported as being close to Oog, underscoring the area's frontline status.

 On the opposite side, the SSC-Khatumo forces established their own forward line in Yagori after the fall of the Goojacade base in August 2023, extending their control westward from Las Anod.
 Subsequent analysis placed the autumn 2023 frontline in western Sool, roughly between Oog and Guumays, with SSC-Khatumo holding areas further east including Yagori.

 In 2024, high-level visits to forces in the Oog area continued.
-On October 2024, the chair of the UCID met troops at Oog and publicly called for patriotism and support for the national forces.
+In October 2024, the chair of the UCID met troops at Oog and publicly called for patriotism and support for the national forces.
 Later that month, President Muse Bihi Abdi’s eastern-regions tour included engagements with Somaliland National Forces stationed in Oog, reflecting the town’s continued military significance during the conflict period.